Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty

 Recent advancements in data-driven reachability analysis have established a diverse landscape of methodologies.
-For instance, scenario optimization approaches as demonstrated in \cite{devonport2020estimating,kashani2024probabilistic} formulate the determination of reachable set as a chance-constrained optimization problem, which yields explicit probabilistic guarantees but often at the cost of high sample complexity.
-Another distinct techniques in this domain is to employ surrogate models, particularly using tools like gaussian process in \cite{devonport2020data} or conformal prediction in \cite{tebjou2023data}, to compute a reachable set that contains the true trajectories with statistical guarantees.
-In contrast, methods that aim for deterministic guarantees, such as those using Zonotopes in \cite{alanwar2021data}, focus on constructing over-approximation of the true reachable set but are typically conservative for verification.
-While emerging techniques using Neural PDE solvers like DeepReach from \cite{bansal2020deepreach} promise high scalability, their assurances currently remain largely empirical.
-However, these approaches are fundamentally linked by the common principle of embedding data-driven uncertainty into the geometric representation of the reachable set, thereby inheriting the limitations of set-based computations.
+For instance, scenario optimization approaches like \citep{devonport2020estimating} formulate the determination of reachable set as a chance-constrained optimization problem, which yields explicit probabilistic guarantees but often at the cost of high sample complexity.
+Surrogate-model approaches construct reachable set estimates with probabilistic guarantees, using techniques such as Gaussian processes \citep{devonport2020data} or conformal prediction \citep{tebjou2023data}.
+In contrast, methods seeking deterministic guarantees, such as those using Zonotopes \citep{alanwar2021data}, focus on constructing over-approximation of the true reachable set but are typically conservative for verification.
+While emerging techniques using Neural PDE solvers like DeepReach \citep{bansal2020deepreach} promise high scalability, their assurances currently remain largely empirical.
+Fundamentally , these approaches all embed data-driven uncertainty into the geometric representation of the reachable set, thereby inheriting the limitations of set-based computations.
 Even when inferring the dynamical model from finite noise-free data, the intrinsic uncertainty presents a critical problem in the field that remains largely open: \textit{how can we, under model uncertainty inherent in finite data, rigorously verify the reachability of the underlying dynamical system in general settings, such as between non-convex sets or over long, potentially infinite, time horizons?}